khval/AmosKittens/commands.md

 **Save Iff**

-	Will save any to any image format supported by datatype system, should default to IFF, if no file extension is set.
+	Will save to any image format supported by amigaos datatype system, it should default to IFF, if no file extension is set. (on other operating system this might be limited to only few file formats.)

-**spack**
+**Spack**

 	This command will compress a screen or part of screen into a bank, unlike Amos Pro that is not limited 6bit graphics,